krai/axs/core_collection/object_detection_onnx_loadgen_py/README.md

 ## Prerequisites

-This workflow is a designed showcase for `axs` workflow management system.
+This workflow is designed to showcase the `axs` workflow management system.
 So the only prerequisite from the user's point of view is a sufficiently fresh version of `axs` system.

 Dependencies of various components (on Python code and external utilities) as well as interdependencies of the workflow's main components (original dataset, preprocessed dataset, model and its parameters) have been described in `axs`'s internal language to achieve the fullest automation we could.